Celebrating International Day of Persons with Disabilities

 About the Speakers Collective

-The Speakers Collective is a Social Enterprise with a shared commitment to challenging stigma, facilitating important conversations, and promoting learning on a variety of social issues.
+Speakers Collective is a not-for-profit with a shared commitment to challenging stigma, facilitating important conversations, and promoting learning on a variety of social issues.